 Warwick has over 25 years’ experience in exploration working for both large and small-scale exploration companies.
 He has a keen eye for detail, and excels in finding the worth in projects that others may have missed, and has an aptitude for hands on project management.

 In 2010 he started his own niche exploration company, Gold Exploration Australia Pty Ltd, which specialises in gold project generation.
-He is currently studying a Bachelor of Science, with a major in Spatial Science and a minor in Geology, and plans to follow this up with a Masters in Economic Geology.

 Bob obtained his PhD in structural geology from Auckland University, specialising in fault kinematics and shear zones in greywacke and metamorphic rocks, and subsequently has had considerable experience of greywacke terranes hosting structurally controlled gold as well as of porphyry/epithermal and VHMS systems.